Winter 2014 Garden Talk Descriptions for Hidden Springs Flower Farm presented by Harvey Buchite.

 The Herbaceous Peonies of Dr. A.P.
 Saunders New!
 76 slides.
 Enjoy an unprecedented presentation of 72 of Dr. Saunders landmark and historic peony creations.
 Some so rare you would literally have to go overseas to find them preserved in botanical garden collections.
 Included are a large selection of rarely seen Saunders peonies.
 Their enduring beauty rekindles interest by each new generation of peony gardeners seeking unique and graceful colors and leaf forms for their gardens.

 The Herbaceous Hybrid Peonies Part 1 72 slides.
 This program focuses on the remarkable work of 4 peony hybridizers; Auten, Bockstoce, Glasscock and Hollingsworth.
-A sumptuous feast of brilliant color you’ll find out what makes hybrid peonies different from our garden peonies and some of the benefits of including them in the garden.
+A sumptuous feast of brilliant color you’ll find out what makes hybrid peonies different from our garden peonies and the benefits of including them in your garden.

 The Herbaceous Hybrid Peonies Part 2 89 slides.
 Meet the 17 men and women hybrid peony breeders with fewer but stunning peony introductions that are some of the most sought after peonies today.
 Learn about these hybridizers and their creations of coral, yellow and a host of other fascinating colors and flower forms waiting for you to discover.